-The Beagle is a popular family dog, who, in 2019, is ranked as the 6th most popular dog breed in America.
-Over the last few years, he has slowly started making his way up the popularity ladder, and there is a very good reason for it!
-He is described as friendly and merry, so he brings a dose of delight to everyone’s day, and because he is a small to medium-sized dog, he makes a great family pet for those with smaller children, particularly as he is so gentle with them.
+The Beagle is a popular family dog due to his adorable looks, intelligence, and spunky personality.
+Over the last few years, he has slowly started making his way up the popularity ladder, and there is a very good reason for it.
+He is friendly and merry, so he brings a dose of delight to everyone’s day, and because he is a small to medium-sized dog, he makes a great family pet for those with smaller children, particularly as he is so gentle with them.
 People often wonder if Beagle mixes are good dogs.
 The answer is yes, they make fantastic pets, and are as adorable as can be.

 Mixed dogs are wonderful creations, not only are they the best of two worlds, but it also makes them slightly healthier as it widens their gene pool.
 Thankfully though, the Beagle is already a relatively healthy dog whose lifespan averages between 10 to 15 years.